After 2 Months, The Sun Rises In The Northernmost U.S. Town

 When the sun comes up in Utqiaġvik, it makes a dramatic entrance: a thumbnail of neon pink inching above the horizon.
 And people are so, so glad to see it.

-"When we get the sun back it's a completely different atmosphere," says Utqiagvik resident Malcolm Noble.
+"When we get the sun back it's a completely different atmosphere," says Utqiaġvik resident Malcolm Noble.
 "You see people's faces light up.
 You just want to step outside."

 If you're not from here, Utqiaġvik has an other-worldly look at any time of year.
 It's almost totally flat.
 There are no trees, no mountains.